BBossss/Burrows-Wheeler-Algorithm/README.md

 # Burrows-Wheeler-Algorithm
 The combination of Burrows-Wheeler Transform, MTF(Move to Front), Huffman Code.
+Good